![]() |

 People that find skunks that are six weeks old or older - mix egg and what you may have in the home like cat or dog food softened with water or Pedialite, add a little syrup to stimulate the appetite, cheese, bread softened in water or egg, chicken, ground beef.
 You want to keep the skunk alive until you can get proper care with a rehabber.
 Remember, most vets will NOT see a loaded skunk, and you cannot keep a wild animal.

-For tics, lice, mites, and fleas we use Ectokyl 3X, it's a 3x Pyrethrin formula with oatmeal we buy from the vets.
+For tics, lice, mites, and fleas we use a Pyrethrin formula shampoo with oatmeal we buy from the vets.
 Dilute the shampoo before applying to a skunk less than four months old.
 We have used a tick remover to get all the ticks off the babies.
 We have used Adam's Flea Spray for outside around cages.

 You can also use organic apple cider vinegar spray around cages for fly's and in the skunks food to rid of flys.
 Garlic added to food will help prevent internal parsites.